WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/presentation-request/presentation-request.md

 - Interaction-Specific Communication Channels to transmit Events and the Return Payload
 - A signature section to proof the authenticity of the request.

-## DIDs within a Presentation Request.
+## DIDs within a Presentation Request
 We propose to use of Decentralized Identifiers (DIDs) for the identification of Verifiers and Issuers in order to discover key material for communication and authentication, as well as service endpoints within the Verifiable Credential Ecosystem. (e.g. Issuer Endpoint to request a new Verifiable Credential).